This Filmmaker Is Redefining the Way Young Girls Think About Mental Illness

 In 2017, cool girl Elyse Fox took a very public stand on mental illness in the social community.
 After struggling with depression herself, she launched Sad Girls Club, an IRL judgment-free zone where girls could go to connect, get help, and ultimately not feel so alone.
 Overnight, this filmmaker-turned-mentor created a revolution that reached out to girls everywhere, especially women of color, where stats consistently show the lack of access to mental health services.
 This 20-something with a Caribbean upbringing experienced that disparity first hand, so it only made sense to spread her mission far and wide, one post, in-person event, and hashtag (#SupportYourLocalSadGirl) at a time.

-For our spotlight of inspiring females during Black History Month, we spoke with Fox firsthand to hear how she’s finding her own inspiration while making a difference in the lives of others.
+We spoke with Fox firsthand to hear how she's finding her own inspiration while making a difference in the lives of others.
 Scroll down to see the full interview below.

 Brit + Co: Who has inspired you / continues to inspire you?